eduairet/accessibility-notes/_notes/01-overview.md

   - Consider using icons or text labels to indicate errors.
 - Don't use submit buttons with text like "Submit" or "Send", instead use text that indicates the action being performed, like "Send Message", "Subscribe to Newsletter", etc.

+## Links

+- When using links, it's preferable not to use `target="_blank"` to open links in a new tab or window, as this can be disorienting for users, especially those using screen readers.
+  - If you must use it, make sure to inform users that the link will open in a new tab or window, for example, by adding an icon (preferred) or text like "(opens in a new tab)".
+    - When using an icon, make sure to provide a text alternative using `aria-label` or a visually hidden text bound to the icon anchor using `aria-labelledby`.
+  - Also, consider using `rel="noopener noreferrer"` to improve security and performance when using `target="_blank"`.
+- Even though it might interfere with styling, the underline is a widely recognized visual cue for links, so it's generally a good idea to keep it.
+  - If you decide to remove the underline, make sure to provide another visual cue, such as a different color or font style, to indicate that the text is a link.
+  - If it has a different color, make sure it has enough contrast with the surrounding text.
+- Another bad practice with links is using "click here", "read more", or similar phrases as link text.
+Instead, use descriptive text that indicates the purpose of the link, such as "Learn more about our services" or "Read our latest blog post".
+  - This helps users understand the context of the link and improves accessibility for screen reader users.
+- When using images or icons as links, make sure to provide a descriptive `alt` attribute or use `aria-label` to indicate the purpose of the link instead of the description of the image.

 ## Resources

 ### [Multimedia Accessibility FAQ (W3C video-notes)](https://www.google.com/url?q=https://www.w3.org/2008/06/video-notes&sa=D&ust=1568581545875000)